Senior Medical Economics Analyst

 - Experience with MS Excel functions that include working with large data sets, creating standardized reports, utilizing vLookups and advanced functions/ formulas; creating, using and interpreting pivot tables, filtering and formatting.

 - Knowledge of healthcare financial terms such as cost, utilization, Per Member Per Month (PMPM) and revenue.

 - Basic understanding of Medicaid and Medicare programs or other healthcare plans.

 - Self-motivated, creative problem solver who can work independently and collaborate through strong communication and interpersonal skills.

 - Strong project management experience and ability to handle multiple projects in a fast paced environment.

 - Demonstrated understanding of key managed care concepts and provider reimbursement principles such as risk adjustment, capitation, FFS (Fee-for-Service), Diagnosis Related Groups (DRG's), Ambulatory Patient Groups (APG's), Ambulatory Payment Classifications (APC's), and other payment mechanisms.

 - Experience using Tableau.

 WE ARE AN EQUAL OPPORTUNITY EMPLOYER.
-Applicants and employees are considered for positions and are evaluated without regard to mental or physical disability, race, color, religion, gender, national origin, age, genetic information, military or veteran status, sexual orientation, marital status or any other protected Federal, State/Province or Local status unrelated to the performance of the work involved.
+Applicants and employees are considered for positions and are evaluated without regard to race, color, religion, gender, gender identity, sexual orientation, national origin, age, genetic information, military or veteran status, marital status, mental or physical disability or any other protected Federal, State/Province or Local status unrelated to the performance of the work involved.